Linda K Sienkiewicz

 One person’s trash is another’s treasure.
 Years ago, I had garage sales to get rid of my kids’ outgrown clothes, toys and sports equipment, and filled notebook pages with character sketches of the shoppers and their stories.
 What is it about bargain hunting that brings out the most chatty people?

-I haven’t held a garage sale in probably 20 years, but my neighbor was moving.
-She had a lot of big items to sell.
-I had lots of little stuff that I would rather have someone take for a buck than toss it into a landfill, so I volunteered to help her.
+I haven’t held a garage sale in probably 20 years, but my neighbor, getting ready for a move, talked me into joining her sale.
+Since I had lots of little stuff that I would rather not toss it into a landfill, I willingly volunteered to help her.
 We sold nearly everything, even though we weren’t what I’d call busy.
 We did get many interesting shoppers, however.
+Here’s just a few:

 Being neighborly